CrowderSoup/social/README.md

 website both easy and fun.

 ### Pre-Launch TODOs
-- Allow post editing using the same create partial
 - Allow post deletion
     - Form w/ delete button that POSTs to delete endpoint, which deletes and redirects to index